bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +-----------------+----------+
 ```

-The `GROUP BY` statement, grouped the usernames that were identicale so `bobby`, `tony` and `devdojo` and then it ran a `COUNT` on each of them.
+The `GROUP BY` statement grouped the usernames that were identical.
+So `bobby`, `tony` and `devdojo`, and then it ran a `COUNT` on each of them.

 The main thing to keep in mind here is that the `GROUP BY` should be added after the `FROM` clause and after the WHERE clause in case that you have one.